-Tactical model is available in all six colors and deletes the extra ballistic abrasion areas at the shoulders elbows and knees for a unified appearance and less weight.
+Tactical model is available in all five colors and deletes the extra ballistic abrasion areas at the shoulders elbows and knees for a unified appearance and less weight.

 Thirty years on this fully lined Roadcrafter has been worn in every type of weather to nearly every place you can get to on a motorcycle.
 It is the original suit for everyday, all-distance commuting and touring.